makersacademy/bowling-challenge/README.md

 As usual I tried to follow test first, build later.
 And worked on planning and designing my system.
 Before building the programme I designed 3 different structures, chose the simplest one and worked on that.
 Had I found time, I would like to try out the other two designs.
 Which I will try and put on here at some point.

 *Later addition* I decided a few weeks later to come back and refactor the code.
 I recieved some great feedback on this project and wanted to have a go at it further.
 I also want to practise working with legacy code.
-So instead of starting afresh I will be working with my existng code base to gradually improve it.
+So instead of starting afresh I will be working with my existing code base to gradually improve it.
 Also I like JS and want more practise with it.
+However, for fun I decided to go with a new test framework - Jest, to stretch myself.

 #### Targets
 *Written at the start of the challenge*